geissgold/blindtasting/README.md

 - Create a new tasting event, set the number of items, and instantly get a join code + QR code.
 - Participants rate each item on a scale (with private notes).
 - Host sees results, can add item names for the “reveal,” and can download data.
+- Participants can see final results and download them if desired.
-- Participants can also download their results.
+- Participants can see their own scores and notes.
 - Google sign-in for privacy and simplicity.
+Email sign-in provided (pay attention to the instructions!)
 - Works perfectly on mobile or desktop.

 ---